wincent/typing-in-js/README.md

 ### Presenter mode

 To use presenter mode, open another window with the query string parameter "?presenter".
 A `presenter.url` shortcut file is supplied as a convenience for this too.
+Hitting "p" during a presentation also toggles presenter mode.

 In order for this to work with Chrome in fullscreen mode (which you will want on at least the audience-facing display), you need to have the "Displays have separate spaces" checkbox checked in the Mission Control pane in the System Preferences application.